NixonSchool/FocusX.Pomodoro/README.md

 Focus.
 Break.
 Repeat.
 Get things DONE.

-And don’t even think about cheating — the second script syncs your time to make sure you stay honest.
-If you’re trying to reverse the clock, it might be time for a real break.
-Or maybe get an accountability buddy. 😉
+And don’t even think about cheating — the second script syncs your time using NTP servers, to ensure you don't change your time and escape the FocusX matrix.

+If you’re trying to reverse the clock to get soem more time, maybe this isn't your software, get an accountability partner. 😉

+This is the first release, am going to improve it, make it smaller, and more complex with a better UI and more features, as time goes by.